OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

   <figcaption>ProDentim is available in single-bottle and multi-bottle bundles through the official website, with a 60-day money-back guarantee.</figcaption>
 </figure>

 ProDentim is sold exclusively through the official website.
 Multi-bottle bundles offer meaningful per-unit savings and are the practical choice given that probiotic colonization effects are cumulative over weeks of consistent use.
+Most of the clinical trials cited in this review measured outcomes at the 4 to 12-week mark, which is a reasonable benchmark for when to expect a noticeable difference, not a guarantee of results within days.

 <figure class="post-figure">
   <img src="/assets/img/posts/prodentim-guarantee.webp" alt="ProDentim 60-day money back guarantee badge" class="post-img">